 Most first-timers do not realise creating picture books is a BIG challenge.

-So , as an inbetween step, Hazel offered her text (words) based on several existing stories for students to use.
+So , as an inbetween step, Hazel offered her text (words) based on existing, unpublished stories for students to use.

 - beginners to explore techniques based on an existing manuscript

 - appreciation of the time and skills needed in creating a work

 - discussion of issues within the stories

 - diversity of cross cultural stories & viewpoints

 Picture Book Text for YOU to illustrate

 A new story 'Body Parts' by Hazel has been added here so you can experiment with it as a picture book project.

 (Rights remain of original text with Hazel Edwards)

 This is also suitable for teenagers and family historians to illustrate.